Liverpool drops first points in 1-1 draw at Man United

 This was a day when Liverpool struggled to impose itself on a United side low in confidence.

 But Klopp’s second-half changes paid off.
-Lallana, who replaced Jordan Henderson around the hour, ghosted in at the far post in the 85th minute to meet Andy Robertson’s cross with a tap-in for his first goal since May 2017.
+Lallana, who replaced Jordan Henderson around the hour, ghosted in at the far post to meet Andy Robertson’s cross for his first goal since May 2017.

-Liverpool fans were already in party mood before kickoff at the home of its greatest rival.
+Liverpool fans were already in party mood before kickoff at the home of their greatest rival.

 They weren’t just goading United about “going down.”
 They’d brought balloons in the shape of sixes.
 Where better to celebrate their sixth European Cup triumph in June than at the club with only three successes?